Note

 Set-AzApiManagement -InputObject $apimService -UserAssignedIdentity $userIdentities

-You can create an API Management instance with an identity by including the following property in the resource definition:
+You can create an API Management instance that has an identity by including the following property in the resource definition:

 "identity": {